microsoft/Olive/docs/source/tutorials/configure_systems.rst

 AzureML System
 ---------------

+The AzureML system represents the Azure Machine Learning workspace where the Pass is run or the Model is evaluated.
+It can be configured as a native system or a managed system.
 The AzureML system is configured with the following attributes:

 * :code:`accelerators`: The list of accelerators that are supported by the system, which is required.
 * :code:`aml_compute`: The name of the AzureML compute, which is required.